 ✓ Ensure you are getting adequate amount of fibre.

-✓ Receive a personalized low cholesterol meal plan.
+✓ Receive a personalized low cholesterol meal plan based on foods you enjoy eating.

 ✓ Obtain heart healthy recipes based on foods you like.